R3b3lAllianc3/nrf-mesh-gateway/README.md

 ![Device credentials installer screenshot.](images/device-credentials-installer--screen-output.JPG)

-15. *Transitionary step: this step will be removed in the future but for now must be implemented*.
+15. **Transitionary steps: some of the following steps will be removed in the future but, for now, must be implemented**.
 Edit the provision.csv, replace the first field (prior to the first comma) with a random unique string, and remove the term 'gateway' in the second field (before the second comma).
 For example, the file should look like this:

 > nrd-816854,,,APP|MODEM|BOOT,"-----BEGIN CERTIFICATE-----
 MIIBxTCCAWsCFFmL5AUclvIkqtcwekEN1hLYekIhMAoGCCqGSM49BAMCMIGaMQsw